Charlotte Riley: Personal life

-In 2008, Riley and Tom Hardy met while playing fictional lovers Cathy and Heathcliff on the set of Wuthering Heights.
-In an interview Hardy said that although they became good friends while filming Wuthering Heights and The Take, they only began a relationship after filming the movie Warrior in 2009.
+In 2007, Riley and Tom Hardy met while playing fictional lovers Cathy and Heathcliff on the set of Wuthering Heights.
+In an interview Hardy said that although they became good friends while filming Wuthering Heights and The Take, they began a relationship only after filming the movie Warrior in 2009.
 Around the summer of 2010, Hardy proposed to Riley.
-Hardy and Riley have two children.
-They had their first son in October 2015, and another in December 2018.
+Hardy and Riley have two children together; a son born in October 2015 and another in December 2018.
+Riley is also step-mother to Hardy's eldest son from a previous relationship.